Working with Date and Time Columns

 df[df["Date"] > "2023-01-01"]

-This is useful for analyzing data over time or comparing different periods.
+This technique is especially useful for analyzing trends over time or comparing specific time periods.

 Want to learn more?